 Most luxury hotel spas in Macau are so alluring, once you’re in you’ll probably never want to leave.
-With access to sauna facilities, designer swimming pools and health clubs you could easily check in and forget to check out!
+With access to sauna facilities, designer swimming pools and health clubs you could easily check-in to these luxurious escapes and forget to check out!
 Looking for a spa in Macau?
 Here’s our list, from A to Z, of the best Macau spas to try.

 - Macau Spa List